flynnduel/DREAM-TEAM---PROJECT-1/README.md

 ### Simple 4
 This query lists the names of artists who have less than 3 records associated with them.
 <img width="584" alt="Screenshot 2024-10-13 at 19 07 09" src="https://github.com/user-attachments/assets/a4fc4d23-66ef-4830-b5d8-1b9fb8657244">

+This query can be useful to management for identifying underrepresented or emerging artists within their catalog.
+It helps pinpoint artists who have not yet been capitalized on by the management team.
+By recognizing these artists, management can explore opportunities to expand their record catalog.
+This insight is valuable for strategic planning, as investing in these artists could boost market presence and generate additional revenue.

+### Database Information
+Name of the database:

+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();